ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * The JWS MUST NOT have the value "none" in its "alg" field
 * The JWS Protected Header MUST include the following fields:
   * "alg"
-  * "jwk"
+  * "jwk" (only for requests to new-reg and revoke-cert resources)
+  * "kid" (for all other requests).
   * "nonce" (defined below)
   * "url" (defined below)

+The "jwk" and "kid" fields are mutually exclusive.
+Servers MUST reject requests that contain both.

+For new-reg requests, and for revoke-cert requests authenticated by certificate key, there MUST be a "jwk" field.

+For all other requests, there MUST be a "kid" field.
+This field must contain the account URI received by POSTing to the new-reg resource.

-Note that this implies that GET requests are not authenticated.
+Note that authentication via signed POST implies that GET requests are not authenticated.
 Servers MUST NOT respond to GET requests for resources that might be considered sensitive.

 In the examples below, JWS objects are shown in the JSON or flattened JSON serialization, with the protected header and payload expressed as